bloomberg/ts-blank-space/README.md

 ("not calling above statement");
 ```

-### Arrow function return types that introduce a new line
+### Arrow function type annotations that introduce a new line

-If the annotation marking the return type of an arrow function introduces a new line before the `=>`, then only replacing it with blank space would be incorrect.

-Therefore, in addition to removing the type annotation, the `)` is moved down to the end of the type annotation.
+If the type annotations around an arrow function's parameters introduce a new line then only replacing them with blank space can be incorrect.
+Therefore, in addition to removing the type annotation, the `(` or `)` surrounding the function parameters may also be moved.

-Example input:
+#### Example one - multi-line return type:

 <!-- prettier-ignore -->
 ```typescript